tvannaman2000/MyNFL/README.md

 It is configured to use a MySQL database that resides on my Unraid server.
 DDL to create the tables is in the setup -> Initialize League -> Create Tables. path.
 You can scrape them out of the .cpp file.

+  Setup -> Initilize League -> (Init League, Team Utilities, Edit Divisions, Create Tables) are the only working parts of this app so far.
+I figured I'd start at the ground floor and build the infrastructure first.